Ten of the greatest moments from Peter Kay’s Channel Four sitcom, set in a North West England Working Mens’ Club.

 I could have listed 20 or 50, but too many may have spoilt the essence of the series for anyone unfamiliar with Phoenix Nights.
 If you’re unfamiliar with the series, why not sign up to 4oD, Channel Four’s Video on Demand service?
 Besides last week’s episode of The Undateables, it also has an impressive archive of programmes like GBH, A Very British Coup, and Derek – as well as Peter Kay’s finest works of course.

 Failing that, if you have a truly pants internet connection or wish to have a physical copy, your favourite tax-dodging online retailer may suffice.
-If you’ve got one, your local record shop might do; better still is That’s Entertainment or CeX (branches in Ashton-under-Lyne and Manchester city centre), if you can get a cheap secondhand copy.
+If you’ve got one, your local record shop might do; better still is your charity shop or CeX (branches in Ashton-under-Lyne and Manchester city centre), if you can get a cheap secondhand copy.

 If you can think of any other moments or wish to elaborate on the ten, feel free to do so.
 Dink dank doo…!